How Long After a C&P Exam Will I Get A Decision?

 Is it possible to appeal the results of a C&P exam?

 Technically, no, but in practicality, sort of.
 Here’s how VA claim appeals work.

-A report is written by your C&P examiner and that is submitted to the VA and made part of your disability claims file.
+Your C&P examiner writes a report, and that is submitted to the VA and made part of your disability claims file.
 Upon review of the C&P exam report and all of the other information in your claims file, you should receive a Notice of Decision on your disability claim.
-The VA currently claims an average time of 149.4 days (around 5 months in case you don’t have a calculator handy) from claim filing to decision, but it often takes longer than that.
+The VA currently claims an average time of 149.4 days (around five months, in case you don’t have a calculator handy) from claim filing to decision, but it often takes longer than that.